JiarongQian/Evaluating-GPT-5-Based-AI-Agents-in-Medicine/README.md

 ## Contributing

-This project evaluates the performance of AI models in medical diagnosis.
+This project evaluates the performance of  AI models from ChatGPT in medical diagnosis.
 For questions or contributions, please refer to the research methodology and evaluation criteria outlined in the main webpage.

 ## License